jaebradley/nba-cli/README.md

 ### Get NBA Data From The Command Line
 Are you a huge NBA fan?
-Do you :heart: the command line?
+Do you :heart: the command line as much as you :heart: :basketball:?
 Well, now you never have to leave your terminal to get the latest and greatest NBA data.

 ### Install
 `npm install nba-scoreboard`